Centre for Communication Governance at NLU delhi

 Multistakeholder Approaches to Participation in AI Governance (MAP-AI)

-The Multistakeholder Approaches to Participation in AI Governance (MAP-AI) initiative was launched by the Global Network Initiative (GNI) and the Centre for Communication Governance (CCG) at National Law University Delhi in 2025, with the immediate goal of enhancing multistakeholder engagement and civil society impact at the India AI Impact Summit, hosted by the Government of India in New Delhi in February 2026 (see below for more details on our Impact Summit programming).
+The Multistakeholder Approaches to Participation in AI Governance (MAP-AI) initiative was launched by the Global Network Initiative (GNI) and the Centre for Communication Governance (CCG) at National Law University Delhi in 2025, with the immediate goal of enhancing multistakeholder engagement and academic and civil society influence at the India AI Impact Summit, hosted by the Government of India in New Delhi in February 2026 (see here for more details on our Impact Summit programming).

 Road to the Impact Summit

-In the run-up to the Summit, CCG and GNI have convened a range of pre-Summit multistakeholder engagements around the world.
+In the run-up to the Impact Summit, CCG and GNI convened a range of pre-Summit multistakeholder engagements around the world.
 These include:

 From these dialogues, a central insight that has emerged is this: the most immediate impacts of AI are unfolding in multilingual, culturally diverse, resource-constrained, and high-inequality contexts.
 Therefore, we are happy to put forth the learnings from these events into an Insights Document that consolidates evidence-based insights emerging from the pre-Summit dialogues.
 This document brings together insights across seven principles, including five key themes from the Summit—Safe and Trusted AI, Democratising AI Resources, AI for Economic Growth and Social Good, Human Capital, and Inclusion for Social Empowerment—as well as two cross-cutting areas: Multistakeholderism and Global South Leadership and Resources.

-These insights will feed into our flagship convening on 17 February and contribute to ongoing discussions at the India AI Impact Summit and beyond.
+These insights feed into our flagship convening on 17 February and contribute to discussions at the India AI Impact Summit and beyond.

 Find our Insights Document here.